ISG-ICS/cloudberry/docs/documentation.md

 ## Quick Start

 ### Prepare the AsterixDB cluster
 Cloudberry runs on an Apache AsterixDB cluster.
-Here are two options to set up the cluster.

-* Option 1: Use the prebuilt AsterixDB [docker image](https://hub.docker.com/r/jianfeng/asterixdb/) to run a small cluster on a single machine.
+You can set up a small AsterixDB cluster locally by using the prebuilt AsterixDB [docker image](https://hub.docker.com/r/jianfeng/asterixdb/).

    - Install [Docker](https://www.docker.com/products/docker)(>1.10) on your local machine
    - Simply run the following command to create a two nc AsterixDB cluster locally.
    ```
    ./script/dockerRunAsterixDB.sh
    ```

-* Option 2: Follow the official [documentation](https://ci.apache.org/projects/asterixdb/install.html) to setup a fully functional cluster.

 ### Run the TwitterMap demo
 Now let's checkout the code and run a TwitterMap demo on your local machine!
 You will need [`sbt`](http://www.scala-sbt.org/release/docs/Setup.html) to compile the project.